Tip of the Week: Get a Home Energy Assessment and Insulation to Help Lower Heating Costs

 1. Take inventory of your home.
 Take a look at this checklist from MassCEC to get a sense of where to focus your attention.

 2. Schedule a no-cost Mass Save Home Energy Assessment.
-Endless Energy and Homeworks Energy are contractors that have been vetted by the City of Newton and Green Newton respectively.
-You can also contact Mass Save directly to find a contractor by calling 1-866-527-SAVE (7283) or going on the Mass Save website.
+You can contact Mass Save directly to find a contractor by calling 1-866-527-SAVE (7283) or going on the Mass Save website.
 (Renters and condo owners also qualify, as long as you have an electric or gas bill.
 You’ll need your landlord’s permission before adding insulation.)
+You can also download Green Newton’s Green Pages to see a list of contractors recommended by our members.

 3. During your visit with the energy specialist, ask detailed questions to cover all the topics listed on the weatherization checklist linked above.
 This may involve going into your attic or basement to take a good look at your current insulation and heating equipment.